A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-Working from $\iota_0(X)$ not only normalizes the arbitrary choice of units, but also reduces the conical uncertainties in the construction of the $1$-dimensional directional variograms along each dimension (lag pairs are chosen with a certain angular tolerance around the direction-of-interest to improve the statistics).
-In the present case, the Gaussian shape from Figure~\ref{fig:semivariogram} is used for the variogram fitting and, due to the very different characteristic length of each variable's variation, only the range, sill and nugget need to be determined along the eight directions of the canonical base vectors of the surrounding space $\Rbb^n$.
-Importantly, the sill has to be similar along all directions and the nugget has to be close to zero.
-As this was the case for the cSAR3D measurements, $\iota$ is defined as the composition
+Working from $\iota_0(X)$ not only normalizes the arbitrary choice of units, but also reduces the conical uncertainties in the construction of the $1$-dimensional directional variograms along each dimension (lag pairs are chosen with an angular tolerance -- set to $45^\circ$ in our implementation -- around the direction-of-interest to improve the statistics).
+A Gaussian theoretical variogram is used for the fitting and, due to the very different characteristic length of each variable's variation, only the range, sill and nugget need to be determined along the eight directions of the canonical base vectors of the surrounding space $\Rbb^n$.
+The sill was found to be similar along all directions, so that $\iota$ was defined as the composition

 where $r_i$ is the range of the directional variogram along dimension $i$.
-Now that $\iota(X)$ is isotropic, an $8$-dimensional semivariogram $\gamma$ on $\iota(X)$ can now be estimated.
+Now that $\iota(X)$ is isotropic, an $8$-dimensional semivariogram $\gamma$ on $\iota(X)$ can be estimated.